 INTRODUCTION

-The AH course encourages pupils to become scientifically literate citizens, who are able to make rational decisions based on scientific evidence and information.
+The course encourages learners to become scientifically literate citizens, who are able to make rational decisions based on scientific evidence and information.
 It gives them further experience in independent investigative work.
-Pupils improve their scientific literacy by designing and carrying out their own investigation, analysing and evaluating scientific publications and media reports, and producing scientific reports and communications.
-Opportunities to generate new ideas when planning and designing investigations and experiments also develops candidates’ creativity.
+Learners improve their scientific literacy by designing and carrying out their own investigation, analysing and evaluating scientific publications and media reports, and producing scientific reports and communications.
+Opportunities to generate new ideas when planning and designing investigations and experiments also develops learners’ creativity.

-The course will utilise a range of teaching strategies in class and online through TEAMS, pupil notes, textbooks, film/DVD’s, ICT/ websites and the Scholar Programme.
+The course will utilise a range of teaching strategies, learner notes, textbooks, film/DVD’s, ICT/ websites and the Scholar Programme.

 HOMEWORK